jessepav/lacygoill-wiki-backup/vim/string.md

 In a console, I've tried `$ dumpkeys /tmp/dumpkeys`, and looked at its contents.
 The only relevant keysym seems `BackSpace`...

+It seems we should write:

+    key <BKSP> { [ Delete ] };
+    key <DELE> { [ BackSpace ] };

+To reverse the keysyms produced by the backspace and delete key.
+But in practice, it breaks the backspace key.
+The shell probably needs to be configured too...

 ##
 ## Which escape sequences can I use to encode an arbitrary character?
 (3)